yamirghofran/restaurantsdb/README.md

 - We used the OpenAI API to transform the markdown into a JSON format that obeys our schema structure (enforced with OpenAI Structured Outputs).

 ### Loading
-- We used the Django ORM to load the data into the database from the JSON format.
+- We used the Django ORM to load the data into the database from the JSON format with error handling and processing logs.

 ## Implementation Challenges
 - **Versioning**: For the versioning to work, the AI had to extract the exact same name from the menu which was unreliable at first but worked in most cases after multiple attempts.